3 USING A or AN

 FEEDBACK

 You may well be surprised to learn that the answers are probably all the opposite to what you expected!
-There is not a rule that says a single, countable noun, when it is introduced for the first time, should have the article before the noun if that noun begins with a consonant, or if it begins with a vowel letter then it should be preceded with an.
+There is not a rule that says a single, countable noun, when it is introduced for the first time, should have the article a before the noun if that noun begins with a consonant, or if it begins with a vowel letter then it should be preceded with an.
 No. There is no such rule!

 So what is the rule?